roman-milk/roman-milk.github.io/foxy-gramma.md

  "Because you would get to live your dream.
 You would get to cash in on your lifelong crush.
 You wouldn't just be any slave.
 You would be my sex slave."
 Janice said.
 Danny gulped.
 His grandmother was offering sex.
 She wanted her grandson to become her sex-slave.

  "Danny, I am a MILF.
 But more important to you, you sick fuck, I am your grandmother.
 We are related, and that makes it so much better, doesn't it?
 It's so forbidden.
 You know how rare it is for a young stud like you to have a smoking hot grandmother?
 You'd be a fool not to take advantage of that!
 Your grandmother is an absolute babe who's down for doing the nasty with her own grandson.
 It's so messed up.
 So sick!
 But so good, right?
 You've always wanted a mother to fuck, and you found her in your grandmother.
 Like any good mother, I have massive breasts.
 I have a juicy, round ass.
 And my pussy is nice and tight.
 My body is perfect.
 I blow that girl you're engaged to out of the water.
 Your fiancée's got nothing on me.
 So here's what you need to do.
 You need to move in with me.
 I don't want your mother to ever see you again.
 She's a bad mother, and she does not deserve such a good son like you.
 Then, I want you to dump the girlfriend.
 She will not play any part in your life.
 Then, I want you to pledge your loyalty to me.
 You will serve me in whatever manner I want.
 And in return, you get world-changing sex.
 You get the MILF sex you have always wanted.
 The rough sex you need to have.
 The incestuous sex you are so desperate for.
 Danny, I am an absolute slut.
 I am down for anything.
 I am capable of just about anything your sick mind can come up with.
 You can do all that nasty stuff with me.
 And, if you're a good boy, there will be rewards.
 Danny, I have MILF friends.
 Women like me.
 Older women who are amazing at sex.
 You've met a few of them.
 Lilith.
 Camille.
 My neighbor.
 I can have them join us.
 Imagine a threesome with two MILFS.
 Maybe even a foursome.
 Imagine all those sexy older women and the things you could do.
 Or... you could go back to your boring and flat fiancée and your idiotic mother.
 What do you want to do?"
 Janice asked.
-Report_Story #3